MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/crud.md

 ### Creating a resource that belongs to another

 Sometimes resources are created that are meant to belong to another resource.
-For example, if _products_ must belong to a grocery store and someone wanted to create a new _product_ then they would specify that relationship during the creation of the product as shown below.
+For example, if _applications_ must belong to a web site and someone wanted to create a new _application_ then they would specify that relationship during the creation of the application as shown below.

-Creating a product for a grocery store. **POST**
+Creating an application for a web site. **POST**
 ```
 {
-    "name": "Apple",
+    "path": "/MyApp",
-    "price": ".35",
+    "physical_path": "c:/sites/mysite/myapp",
-    **"grocery_store"**: {
+    **"website"**: {
-        "id": {grocery_store_id}
+        "id": {website_id}
     }
 }
 ```